Mwindo/commonplace-public/README.md

 # Commonplace

 Commonplace is a bare-bones CMS written with React and Flask.
+This is a work in progress.
+See TODO below.

 ## Development